Usbac/wolff/README.md

 ## Documentation

 First time using it?
-Read the [Wiki page](https://github.com/Usbac/Wolff/wiki).
+Read the [Wiki](https://github.com/Usbac/Wolff/wiki).

 ## Contributing